 The Financial Exigency Committee shall submit in writing to the president its response to the plans for recommended reductions submitted by heads of primary budgetary sub-units.
 That response shall include either an endorsement or a recommendation of alternatives.

-- The president shall submit for approval by the chancellor his/her composite plan for effecting budgetary reductions as required by the fiscal condition of the institution.
+- The president shall submit for approval by the chancellor their composite plan for effecting budgetary reductions as required by the fiscal condition of the institution.
 That transmittal must include the written response by the Financial Exigency Committee to both (1) the president's plan for allocating necessary funding reductions to primary budgetary sub-units and (2) plans for the primary budgetary sub-units for effecting their designated budget reductions.
-If the chancellor approves the plan for implementation, he/she shall submit it as information - together with any analysis he/she may deem appropriate - at the next meeting of the Tennessee Board of Regents.
+If the chancellor approves the plan for implementation, they shall submit it as information - together with any analysis they may deem appropriate - at the next meeting of the Tennessee Board of Regents.

 - Procedures for Termination of Personnel Under Conditions of Financial Exigency: Following declaration by the Tennessee Board of Regents that a condition of financial exigency exists at Northeast State Community College, the president - having complied with those actions required subsequent to the declaration of financial exigency - is authorized to carry out those actions, including reduction-in-force, which are included in the plan approved by the chancellor.
 Reduction-in-force under the policy may include any personnel classification, including tenured faculty members or probationary faculty members prior to the end of their terms of appointment.